Icohedron/SleepVote/README.md

 # Gives permission to execute the 'status' command.
 Recommended for all users
 sleepvote.command.status

 # Users with this permission are ignored by the plugin when counting and calculating sleeping players.
-Recommended only for admins
+Recommended for admins only
 # Must be enabled in the config
 sleepvote.hidden

 # A typical permission setup for default users:
 # [+] sleepvote.command.mute
 # [+] sleepvote.command.status

+# A typical permission setup for admins:
+# [+] sleepvote.command

+# A typical permission setup for dedicated admins:
+# [+] sleepvote
 ```

 ## Screenshots